How Many Days in Kyoto? A Local’s Guide to Japan’s Cultural Heart

 3. The 2 Day Kyoto Itinerary

-If you’re planning your Kyoto trip, I don’t recommend a 2 day itinerary unless you’re really pressed for time.
+I don’t recommend a 2 day itinerary in Kyoto unless you’re really pressed for time.
 Two days in Kyoto will only allow you to see the busiest tourist areas that everyone else flocks to, and you’ll miss much of the city’s unique charm.

 Heian-Jingu Shrine is located in the Southern part of Higashiyama in Kyoto, Japan.
 Photo source: James Saunders-Wyndham